The Dark Knight (2008)

 - A drug dealer is displeased with the man who supplies his trade.
 The drugs are indicated to have been laced with a hallucinogenic and a man is shown suffering from intense hallucinations and calling out in terror on the floor.
 We see nothing but him thrashing and the drugs themselves are not shown, only mentioned.

-- We see a mobster constantly smoke a cigar.
-He is smoking in exactly every scene he appears in except for when he is in the court room, when he confronts Harvey Dent, and when Batman breaks his legs.
+- We see a mobster constantly smoke a cigar, smoking in almost every scene he appears in.

 Frightening & Intense Scenes